linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/The Credit Crisis-Conjectures About Causes And Remedies.md

 ---
 aliases:
-- Example_Alias_The Credit Crisis-Conjectures About Causes And Remedies
+- The Credit Crisis-Conjectures About Causes And Remedies
-- Alias_47_The Credit Crisis-Conjectures About Causes And Remedies.md
+- The Credit Crisis-Conjectures About Causes And Remedies.md
 - 'The Credit Crisis: Conjectures About Causes And Remedies'
 linter-yaml-title-alias: 'The Credit Crisis: Conjectures About Causes And Remedies'
 tags:
-- tag_example
+-
-- example_tag
+-
 title: 'The Credit Crisis: Conjectures About Causes And Remedies'
 ---
 # The Credit Crisis-Conjectures About Causes And Remedies

 By Douglas W. Diamond and Raghuram G. Rajan*